 European shares ticked up Monday after the agreement on Greece.

-U.S. stocks rose Friday, with the Dow briefly surpassing 11,000 for the first time in a year and a half after Chevron Corp's upbeat outlook and wholesale inventories data reinforced bets on an improving economy.
+U.S. stocks rose Friday, with the Dow briefly surpassing 11,000 for the first time in a year and a half after Chevron Corp's

 (Reporting by Chuck Mikolajczak; editing by Jeffrey Benkoe)